Texas Attorney Helps You Protect Your Assets in a Chapter 13 Repayment Plan

 Contact an experienced Texas bankruptcy lawyer to protect your assets

 The Law Offices of Cheryl S. Davis, P.C. helps Texas clients preserve their property in Chapter 13 bankruptcy proceedings and also advises on other debt relief concerns.
-Please call 915-320-6226 or contact me online to schedule an appointment at my office is in El Paso or the Dallas Metroplex area.
+Please call 915-320-6226 or contact me online to schedule an appointment at my office in El Paso or the Dallas Metroplex area.